-She was appointed to serve on the House Financial Services Committee and is working hard on financial reform legislation that would break up too big to fail banks and close loopholes that allow companies like Amazon to avoid paying taxes
+- She was appointed to serve on the House Financial Services Committee and is working hard on financial reform legislation that would break up too big to fail banks and close loopholes that allow companies like Amazon to avoid paying taxes

-Some say that AOC’s success lies in her willingness to speak plainly about difficult issues and fight for what she believes in — regardless of how much opposition she faces or who is telling her “no.”
+Some say that AOC’s success lies in her willingness to speak plainly about complex issues and fight for what she believes in — regardless of how much opposition she faces or who is telling her “no.”

-A challenge to self-seeking and corrupt politicians
+A challenge to corrupt politicians

 In February 2019, Alexandria delivered a heartfelt argument for campaign-finance reform and ethics regulation, applied to President and congress members.
 She posed a series of questions from the panel of ethics experts to reveal how easy it is for a corrupt, self-serving lawmaker to evade accountability.

 “Let’s play a lightning-round game,” she said.
 “I’m going to be a bad guy — which I’m sure half the room would agree with — and I want to get away with as many bad things as possible, ideally to enrich myself and advance my interests, even that means putting my interests ahead of the American people.”

-Fundraising to support transgender youth
+Fundraising to support transgenders

 In January 2019, Rep. AOC raised money for transgender youth by appearing on Donkey Kong 64 live stream hosted by harry Brewis.
-He commenced a game live stream on Twitch to raise money for Mermaids, a charity organization supporting transgender people.
+He commenced a live stream on Twitch to raise money for Mermaids, a charity organization supporting transgender people.
 Alexandria appeared on the live stream to discuss trans rights and collected more than $200,000 for Mermaids.

-Introducing The Green New Deal to meet power demands
+The Green New Deal

 The resolution aims to meet 100% power demands in the USA by utilizing renewable and environment-friendly sources by 2030.
 Apart from ecological benefits, the Deal will create millions of jobs, healthy food, and clean water.